We all want our children to be safe, but did you know that their safety in cars is a legal requirement?

 When can a child travel without a car seat?

-There are some occasions when it’s not a legal requirement for a child to travel in a suitable child car seat, including when a vehicle doesn’t have seatbelts.
+There are some occasions when children aged 3 or over can travel without a child car seat.
+For example, when a vehicle doesn’t have seatbelts.

-For specific rules and information on travelling in taxis, coaches and in cases of an emergency, please read the government guidelines.
+For more on this along with specific rules and information when travelling in taxis, coaches and in cases of an emergency, please read the government guidelines.